 The EEOC is a federal process with its own set of time and other requirements.
 If you do not file an administrative charge or take other action, the Minnesota Human Rights Act allows you to file a civil lawsuit alleging a violation of that Act within one year after the discriminatory practice...Read more »

 Showings...do I have to allow it?
 I'm new to this state and the last state we lived in didn't require we allow the landlord to show the property.
 I have no problem with it, but not now while I'm in the middle of spring break, family visits and kids activities.
-I don't want the stress of constant...
+I don't want the...
 Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.